sgagliano/sgagliano.github.io/join.md

 <i>Le français suit.</i>

-### The development of predictive models for personalized medicine in cardiovascular and neurological health
+### Using bioinformatics and computational genetics approaches to understand the links between cardiovascular and neurological health- M.Sc./Ph.D/PostDoc

 <b>Project description</b>
 <p>The group of Dr. Gagliano Taliun uses state-of-the-art computational and bioinformatics approaches, including machine-learning techniques, to understand the genetic factors contributing to complex traits and common diseases in humans, specifically cardiovascular or neurological diseases.
 The official language of the Université de Montréal is French, but the lab operates in English.</p>